top of page

 The workshop panel 'Fishy Feminists: Drawing on the Past to Imagine Feminist Futures of Seas and Coasts' organized and chaired by Dr. Christine Knott and Dr. Madeleine Gustavsson was held on June 27, 2019 as part of 2019 MARE People & the Sea Conference.
 It brought together new and seasoned researchers who are building on historical feminist informed lenses to further our understanding of fisheries and aquaculture workers and communities in new ways.

-included presentations by Paul Foley 'The substance of (sea) life and capitalism: Ecological-social reproduction, power and global change', Jana Kopelent Rehak 'Smith Island: Family Frames and Gendered Knowledge#conferences', Annet Pauwelussen & Yoshitaka Ota 'On fluid bodies and disgruntled spirits: manifestations of gender in human-sea interactions' and Jennifer Lee Johnson 'Big Women, Small Fish, and the Myth of Banana-Based Patriarchy in Uganda'.
+The session included presentations by Paul Foley 'The substance of (sea) life and capitalism: Ecological-social reproduction, power and global change', Jana Kopelent Rehak 'Smith Island: Family Frames and Gendered Knowledge#conferences', Annet Pauwelussen & Yoshitaka Ota 'On fluid bodies and disgruntled spirits: manifestations of gender in human-sea interactions' and Jennifer Lee Johnson 'Big Women, Small Fish, and the Myth of Banana-Based Patriarchy in Uganda'.

 Feminist Theory and Fisheries